Last updated on August 1st, 2018

 Don’t overlook the difficulty of getting your book noticed.
 Getting a book published is fun and exciting-then you have to get the word out that it exists, and that’s the hardest part of all.
 I’m still looking for effective ways to introduce myself and my work to new audiences!

-Marie Valentine specializes in editing family memoirs, with more than fifteen years of experience.
+Marie Valentine specializes in editing family memoirs, with nearly twenty years of experience.